wolfoerster/SmartLogging/README.md

 6. log message (a simple string or the JSON representation of an object)

 ### LogWriter
-LogWriter is a static class, so there is only one instance per application.
+LogWriter lets you specify where the log entries go to and what's the minimum log level to be processed.
+You can read more about LogWriter at the end of this document.

-LogWriter lets you specify the log file, its maximum allowed size and the minimimum log level to be processed.
-In most cases you will be happy with the default settings of LogWriter, so you won't have to deal with this class except for one method:
+In most cases you will be happy with the default settings of LogWriter so you won't have to deal with this class except for one method:

 ### LogWriter.Flush()

-The LogWriter cashes log entries before they are written to disk.
-So if your application terminates unexpectedly there might be a few entries in the cache which you will not see in the log file.
-To avoid this call `LogWriter.Flush()` when your application is about to stop.
+LogWriter caches log entries before they are written to disk or any other output channel.
+So if your application terminates there might be a few entries in the cache which you will not see in the output.
+To avoid this call `LogWriter.Flush()` whenever you think that your application stops.

 ### LogLevel
 The enum LogLevel defines 7 levels: